Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 the piece was never cut or complete –

-how could they truly trace Cain’s retreat?
+how could they trace Cain’s retreat?

 Whilst still marred and marked,

-he held death in its defeat,
+he held death in defeat

-and the fugitive watched the poets himself,
+and the fugitive watched them himself,

 still wandering, still roving,